peterhornsby/AppStoreSearch/README.md

 **Tasks**
 - AppStore Service definition ✅
-- URLSession setup, will use the `shared` for first pass
+- URLSession setup, will use the `shared` for first pass ✅
 - Define service return values
 - query builder method ✅
 - handle lost connection
 - handle timeout

+### FileIO Service
+This service handles file system requests.
+In our case the will a background service that wil lhelp with saving json responses to file and saving screenshots once they have been downloaded.

+**Contraints:**
+- save json response to  directory for app entity
+- can derive path to an app entity's resources - no guessing!
+- is ran in the background
+- is performant

+**Tasks**
+- Define service
+- method to save json for each ap pentity
+- directory structure for media assets
+- confirm image loading performance